In case of an emergency follow the information below to receive direction.

 - Please contact ISSS when the office reopens to explore your options.

-- If you have been admitted to the University of Texas at Austin for the upcoming semester and need an I-20 or DS-2019, make sure to complete and upload the Certification of Financial Responsibility form.
+- If you have been admitted to the University of Texas at Austin for the upcoming semester and need an I-20 or DS-2019, make sure to complete the Check-In process in myIO.

 - When the office reopens, an international student advisor will review your form and issue your immigration document.